November 06, 2023 8 min read

 Utilizing all the therapeutic compounds

-Here are instructions for making your own full spectrum, Boswellic acid-rich, oil extract of Frankincense.
-This is the simplest way to harness the power of Frankincense in your products.
-You can find ready-made oil extracts (Oleo Extracts), of the different Frankincense types in the shop and their resin extracts, which are the valuable materials left over after I distill the shop’s Frankincense essential oils.
+You can find ready-made oil extracts (Oleo Extracts), of the different Frankincense types in the shop and resin extracts, which are the valuable materials left over after I distill the shop’s Frankincense essential oils.
 They cost less than fresh Frankincense resin and are easy to work with.
-Using whole Frankincense resin or spent resin honours the trees, the land, and the collectors who often scale cliff faces with no safety equipment in the hot desert sun to bring these gifts to us.
+Using whole Frankincense resin or spent resin honours the trees, the land, and the collectors who often spend a whole day in the hot desert sun to collect a small amount of these precious gifts for us.
 Let’s not waste it!

 Dan